About Mt. Olivet

 Our beginnings date back to 1810, and we've gone through many changes throughout our history

-to later become a United Church of Christ denomination in 1957.
+to eventually adopt the United Church of Christ denomination in 1957.

 Our congregation welcomes without prejudice, and affirms the dignity and worth of ALL people.